 The cap and batters were intact and well-grassed with no slumping, cracking or exposed refuse.
-There were no stock on the cap and no evidence of recent grazing.
-The areas around the water troughs appeared to be in good condition.
-The stormwater drains were clear and dry.
-Leachate systems appeared to be functioning well with no sign of any overflow to the public track.
+Approximately 40 calves were present in a fenced off section of the cap.
+The stormwater and leachate systems appeared to be functioning well with no sign of any overflow to the public track.
 The leachate pond was not discharging.
+Fencing was in good condition and overall the site was tidy.
 No odour or dust issues were noted.